alecmuffett/dohot/README.md

 ![196 lowest-latency DoHoT fetches from 3 DoH providers, June 2020](img/june-2020.png)

-* pool of 3 `DoH` providers for initial experiment: A, B, and C
+* a pool of 3 `DoH` providers for the initial experiment: A, B, and C
 * 196 data points from May 31st to July 2nd
 * p50 / median request lowest-latency: 193ms
 * p90 request lowest-latency: 372ms